exploit-io/THM/recovery/README.md

 ![login error](images/03.png)

 4. 😎 SSH could be Forced to execute another binary immediately after login.
-This causes logging in and Finding the malware.
+This helps logging in and Finding the malware.
 ```ssh
 ssh alex@$TARGET '/bin/bash'
 ```